If individuals with special educational needs are equipped with the correct tools, they stand a greater chance of reaching their full potential.

 These findings, together with the fact that every individual suffering from dyslexia is unique, in regards to the obstacles they encounter when reading and the help they require to alleviate these obstacles was the major points high-lighted.

-With this in mind, KAZ incorporated the above mention filters into their course and for the developed their programme to produce are New SEN/Dyslexia edition, especially tailored for individual dyslexic users.
+With this in mind, KAZ incorporated the above mention filters into their course and further developed their programme to produce are New SEN/Dyslexia edition, especially tailored for individual dyslexic users.